algorandfoundation/xgov-committees/README.md

 After 1000 blocks have been fetched, the script will periodically report the speed in rounds per second, as well as a rough time estimate.

-> ⚠️ **Warning**: This projects defaults to using the Nodely free tier archival services, but due to the number of requests involved in fetching all 3 million block headers, the free tier quota will be reached several times during this process, and the script will exit.
+> ⚠️ **Warning**: The default node configuration uses the Nodely free tier archival services, but due to the number of requests involved in fetching all 3 million block headers, the free tier quota will be reached several times during this process, and the script will exit.
 We recommend running with an archival node you have unlimited access to.

 After all blocks are fetched: